𝐏𝐫𝐨𝐩𝐡𝐞𝐭 𝐌𝐮𝐡𝐚𝐦𝐦𝐞𝐝 𝐢𝐧 𝐓𝐡𝐞 𝐃𝐞𝐚𝐝 𝐒𝐞𝐚 𝐒𝐜𝐫𝐨𝐥𝐥𝐬

 in 1947, young bedouin shepherds, searching for a stray goat in the judean desert, entered a long-untouched cave, on the shores of the dead sea, and found jars filled with ancient scrolls.
 That initial discovery by the bedouins yielded seven scrolls and began a search that lasted nearly a decade and eventually produced thousands of scroll fragments from eleven caves.

-Hershel shanks says in his book understanding the dead sea scrolls: “such was the discovery of the dead sea scrolls, manuscripts a thousand years older than the oldest known hebrew texts of the bible, manuscripts many of which were written a hundred years before the birth of jesus and at least one of which may have been written almost three hundred years before the journey of mary and joseph to bethleham” (understanding the dead sea scrolls, hershel shanks, pp. 7-8).
+Hershel shanks says in his book understanding the dead sea scrolls: “such was the discovery of the dead sea scrolls, manuscripts a thousand years older than the oldest known Hebrew texts of the bible, manuscripts many of which were written a hundred years before the birth of Jesus and at least one of which may have been written almost three hundred years before the journey of mary and joseph to Bethlehem” (understanding the dead sea scrolls, hershel shanks, pp. 7-8).

 This stung them into action, and as a result of this statement, a massive effort was launched and five years later, through a whirlwind of media publicity, absolute access to the scrolls was attained.